Uncle (British TV series): Reception

 Sam Wollaston from The Guardian gave the show a positive review, saying "Uncle manages to be warm as well as dark and rude.
 And hilarious.
 It could well be the thing to fill the (good) comedy void since Him & Her and Toast of London ended."
 Gary Rose from the Radio Times gave the show a mixed review.
 He thought it was hard to find sympathy for Andy, while Errol was "a great little character".
 Rose liked the song and dance number, calling it "a satisfying injection of quirkiness."

 Uncle won Best Multichannel Programme at the 2015 Broadcast Awards.
 The judges described it as "a truly original show with brilliant performances and great writing".

 International broadcast

 The programme premiered in Australia on 12 January 2015 on SBS One., and also features on Australian online streaming service, Stan.

 Broadcast of the series was aired in Saudi Arabia and the Middle East in the summer of 2015 by BBC Entertainment on Orbit Showtime Network (OSN).

 Adaptations

 In South Korea, local production company Monster Union (a Korean Broadcasting System subsidiary) has collaborated with Celltrion Entertainment and Hi Ground to produce a local adaptation of Uncle.
-It will be broadcast in 2021 via TV Chosun.
+It was broadcast in 2021 via TV Chosun.

+A Spanish-language version called Mi tío aired on Amazon Prime Video in 2022.